CF Proteomics

 • optional: high pH reversed phase fractionation

-• optional: phosphopeptide enrichment with AssayMAP Bravo (Agilent)
+• optional: phosphopeptide enrichment with AssayMAP Bravo (Agilent), ubiquitin and acetylation enrichment (kit)

 • quantitation: label-free DIA or TMT